rolling-scopes-school/tasks/tasks/rs-school-activist.md

 ## Assessment criteria
 The following performance indicators will be used:

-* how thoughtful the questions are (a student requests to make a task more precise or provide more details about it after trying to solve it on his/her own, makes some common errors, etc., posts his/her code and offers possible solutions)
+* how thoughtful the questions are (whether a student requests to make a task more precise or provide more details about it after trying to solve it on his/her own, makes some common errors, etc., posts his/her code and offers possible solutions)
 * how well the solution is explained
 * whether answers provided relate to upcoming tasks
 * whether questions asked by other students are responded to in a friendly manner, without bullying and insulting